 Nishad Matange is a young vocalist of the Jaipur-Atrauli Gharana, based in Pune.
 He has received training in this style of khyal music from Smt.
 Manik Bhide, Pt.
 Rajeshekhar Mansur and Dr. Ashwini Bhide Deshpande.
 He holds a Ph.D. in Microbiology and is currently a research scientist at the Indian Institute of Science Education and Research (IISER, Pune).

 We are listening!

-Do you have an anecdote or a story or any archival recordings of Pt.
-Mallikarjun Mansur which you would like to share?
+Do you have an anecdote, an archival recording or a beautiful image of Mallikarjun Mansur which you would like to share?
 We are all ears!